PierreBeucher/ansible.training.crafteo.io/hello.md

 git clone https://github.com/PierreBeucher/workshop-ansible-playbook.git
 ```

-Before running the playbook, we need to tell Ansible on which nodes it must connect and take actions.
-This is done via the **Ansible hosts** in file.
-We'll use the `hosts` file in `inventories/dev/hosts`.
+Before running the playbook, we need to tell Ansible on which nodes it must connect to and take actions.
+This is done via the **Ansible `hosts` file**.
+We'll use the `hosts` file in inventory `inventories/dev/hosts`.

-_Note: an Inventory is a component allowing Ansible to configure hosts, we'll come back to that later._
+_Note: an inventory is a component allowing Ansible to configure hosts, we'll come back to that later._

 - Update the hosts file to specify the address of your node
 - Run Ansible playbook command: